 The flat boats of the Limmatschifffahrt offer a different view of the city – from the bottom up.
 Built to pass below the seven bridges over the Limmat, they offer space for up to 51 passengers.
 It can get crowded at the Landesmuseum station, where the boat begins its one-hour round trip, so check the website in advance for departure times and arrive early.
 Fancy a dinner cruise on the lake?
-Board one of the Dreamboats of ZSG, departing from Bürkliplatz – fondue trips, barbecues and even 'Cruises for Vegetarians' are on offer, but beware of the 'Single Party Cruise' – you might want to jump overboard within minutes after its departure.
+Board one of the Dreamboats of ZSG, departing from Bürkliplatz – fondue trips and barbecues are on offer.

 Zurich’s Kunsthaus may not be the MoMa or the Tate, but it has plenty to offer.
 Lovers of Alberto Giacometti will find a whole series of rooms dedicated to the Swiss artist and sculptor, and the likes of Van Gogh, Monet and Chagall are displayed in small but bright rooms on the top floor.
-While the permanent collection can be visited for free on Wednesdays, a glimpse of its 'Japanese Inspirations' with works of Monet, Gauguin, Van Gogh and a beautiful selection of Japanese woodcuts will cost you (a well invested) CHF 22.
-Looking for something more cutting-edge?
-Then head to Kunsthalle, located in the former brewery of Löwenbräu, where it shares re-built premises with the Migros Museum für Gegenwartskunst and some of Zurich’s most influential art galleries.
-And do hurry – it’s only on until early May.
-Dont miss a few exhibitions before they close: 'Kosmos' at the Museum Rietberg (until May 31st) and the beautiful 'Paper Cuts' at the Landesmuseum (until April 19th).
+The permanent collection can be visited for free on Wednesdays.

 The old town stretches between Central and Bellevue and is often referred to as the 'Dörfli' by locals.
 It actually consists of two parts – Niederdorf and Oberdorf.
 Though something of a tourist trap – fondue restaurants and souvenir shops are common hereabouts – the old buildings and narrow streets are charming enough, and the area has generous offerings of quirky shops and cosy bars.
 Don’t miss Cabaret Voltaire, the cradle of Dada, and its Café duDA.
 For impressive views of the city, climb up one of the towers of Grossmünster – those who suffer from vertigo might first want to stop by the Bodega Espanola for a bolstering Moscatel.